senorGPT/CTF_crackmes.one/vilxd - crack the points/vilxd - crack the points - Solution.md

 ### 5.1 Baseline Run

-Starting the program in *x64dbg* yields no immediate or obvious signs of anti-debugging logic.
+Starting the program in *x64dbg* yields no immediate or obvious signs of any anti-debugging logic.

 ### 5.2 String Driven-Entry

-Searching for string references within the target *Portable Executable* (*PE*) yields results.
+Searching for string references within the target *Portable Executable* (*PE*) yields results the following results.

 ![image-20251213025131959](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251213025131959.png)

 Double clicking on the string reference for "*Your count points is %d*" brings me into the disassembly view where I start to poke and prod around.
-I land on some function and add a breakpoint before the first `call` instruction and restart program execution.
+I land on a function - which looks like a `scanf` wrapper - and add a breakpoint before the first `call` instruction and restart program execution.

 ![image-20251213025954546](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251213025954546.png)